The Killian Curse: Beginning/Possessor/Warlock

 David – A janitor attempts to warn the class about Killian's curse, but David, as usual, leaves the classroom early.
-They hear a scream, and when the whole class find David, his soul has been taken, starting the curse.
+They hear a scream, and when the whole class finds David, his soul has been taken, starting the curse.
 The appearance of the number 21 is when it is found written above the classroom door.

 Celia – She is being followed by a demon who is attempting to possess her, in turn taking her soul.
 She defeats it by trapping it within the body of her pet cockroach, then crushing it.
 Mr. Timmins writes the number 21 on the blackboard after Celia answers a maths question he asked.

 Johnny – He is taken to hospital when his bike crashed while he was chased by an ambulance, who turns out to be a warlock who wants his fat.
 The warlock is killed when Johnny stabs him with a fat-injecting needle and the warlock blows up.
 Earlier, Johnny rode past a letter box with the number 21 written on it.